swastikbanerjee/ML-Project-/README.md

 ## Support

-For any queries, suggestions, or collaboration requests, feel free to reach out to the contributors via the provided email addresses.
+For any queries, suggestions, or collaboration requests, feel free to reach out at swastikbanerjee2001@gmail.com